Analysis of market weights under volatility-stabilized market models: Introduction

-(iii)\textbf{The Fleming-Viot diffusions.} The large $n$ limit of the Wright-Fisher diffusions is the family of measure-valued diffusions that go by the name of Fleming-Viot processes.
-See the survey by Ethier \& Kurtz \cite{FVsurvey}.
-These diffusions take values in the set of all probability measures on an underlying space and can be parametrized by a linear operator.
-The Fleming-Viot process and the Dawson-Watanabe superprocesses are probably the most important families of measure-valued diffusions studied in probability.
-For an introduction to the rich literature in this area, please see the book by Etheridge \cite{etheridge}.
+The large $n$ limit of Wright--Fisher diffusions is the family of measure-valued diffusions that are known as Fleming--Viot processes; see the survey by Ethier and Kurtz~\cite{FVsurvey}.
+These diffusions take values from the set of all probability measures on an underlying space and can be parametrized by a linear operator.
+Fleming--Viot processes and Dawson--Watanabe superprocesses are probably the most important families of measure-valued diffusions studied in probability.
+For an introduction to the rich literature in this area, see the book by Etheridge \cite {etheridge}.

-We hardly need the general theory.
-In fact, the family of Fleming-Viot process we use in this article has no spatial component.
-Let $B$ be any Lebesgue measurable subset of $[0,\infty)$ whose Lebesgue measure is $\theta_0$ for some $\theta_0 \ge 0$.
-By a Fleming-Viot process we will refer to a stochastic process which at any point of time takes value in the metric space of $\mcal{P}(B)$, the set of all probability measures supported on $B$ under the Prokhorov metric of weak convergence.
-This process, say $\nu$, is defined by the following property: for any $n=1,2,\ldots$, and any partition of $B$ into disjoint Lebesgue measurable sets $ A_1, \ldots, A_n$ of Lebesgue measure $\theta_1, \ldots, \theta_n$ respectively, where $\theta_i \ge 0$ and $\theta_0=\sum_{i=1}^n \theta_i$, the law of the derived process
+We will hardly need the general theory in this article.
+In fact, the family of Fleming--Viot processes we will use has no spatial component.
+Let $B$ be any Lebesgue-measurable subset of $[0,\infty)$ whose Lebesgue measure is $\theta_0$ for some $\theta_0 \ge0$.
+By a Fleming--Viot process, we refer to a stochastic process which, at any time, takes value in the metric space of $\mathcal{P}(B)$, the set of all probability measures supported on $B$ under the Prokhorov metric of weak convergence.
+This process, say $\nu$, is defined by the following property: for any $n=1,2,\ldots$ and any partition of $B$ into disjoint Lebesgue-measurable sets $ A_1, \ldots, A_n$ with respective Lebesgue measures $\theta_1, \ldots, \theta_n$, where $\theta_i \ge 0$ and $\theta_0=\sum_{i=1}^n \theta_i$, the law of the derived process

 is distributed as $J(\theta_1/2, \ldots, \theta_n/2)$.
-We will denote the law of the process $\nu$ by FV$(B)$.
-We will construct such a process later in the text which will prove its existence.
+We will denote the law of the process $\nu$ by $\operatorname{FV}(B)$.
+We will construct such a process later in the text, which will prove its existence.
 That it is uniquely defined by the above specification is clear.